Do you know how your medications work? Athletes and beta blockers

 Beta blockers slow the heartbeat and so limit the body's ability to circulate blood fast enough for heat exchange at the skin's surface.
 Beta blockers can therefore impair your temperature regulation during prolonged exercise, predisposing you to dehydration and hyperthermia.
 This is something for athletes to consider when training or racing in hot weather.

-Ways to minimize the effects of beta blockers on your athletic activities
+Ways to minimise the effects of beta blockers on your athletic activities

 Sometimes, athletes will have to weigh up the pros and cons of beta blocker therapy and many will end up making the decision to take a beta blocker.
 Despite the disadvantages to sport performance, the overall improvement in quality of life and/or reduction in the risk of having an adverse event can make taking a beta blocker the best line of heart health management.
 It's all about taking into account the data relating to your own circumstances and making a personal risk assessment that enables you and your doctor to decide on the most appropriate therapeutic course of action for you.